What is Breast Augmentation?

 Saline breast implants, which are comprised of a silicone rubber shell filled with a sterile salt-water solution, can provide a suitable option for breast augmentation patients who do not want silicone or who desire a placement strategy that requires saline.
 Unlike silicone breast implants, which contain a fixed amount of gel, the amount of solution contained in saline breast implants is adjustable at the time of surgery.
 Additionally, if a saline implant ruptures, it is immediately detectable (while silicone leaks typically occur more slowly), and the leaked solution simply absorbs harmlessly into the body.

 If you are unsure about which breast implant type is best suited for your needs, do not worry—Dr. Carrie A. Houssock will take the time to explain your choices and recommend an option that aligns most closely with your goals and priorities.

 What Are the Breast Augmentation Incision Options?

 At our practice, Dr. Houssock typically prefers to use an incision in the crease underneath the breast for breast augmentation.
 The reason for this is, first and foremost, safety and consistency.
 Although an incision around the areola is appealing in many cases, this approach does have an increased likelihood of capsular contracture.
 Another option is an incision in the armpit; however, this approach does not provide the flexibility needed to manage the breast crease positioning, which is critical in many cases.
-Our surgeons have never used the belly button as an incision option, and this choice is limited to saline implants.
+Our surgeon has never used the belly button as an incision option, and this choice is limited to saline implants.
 Dr. Houssock believes that the breast crease incision affords a maximal exposure and excellent healing with the highest safety.

 There are other considerations to explore when choosing the type of incision to use, and these factors are discussed in detail at the time of your consultation.
 Of course, additional decisions to make include whether to place the implant above or below the (pectoralis) muscle and the size and type of breast implant to use.
 You and your surgeon will have a lot to discuss while customizing a plan that best fits your needs and goals.